 Enzymes are essential biological macromolecules.
-Enzymes are the biological catalysts, which increases the rate of biological reactions under very mild conditions.
-Enzymes are proteins, so when they are subjected to high level of heat, salt concentrations, mechanical forces, organic solvents and concentrated acid or base solutions, they tend to denaturize.
+They are the biological catalysts, which increases the rate of biological reactions under very mild conditions.
+Moreover, enzymes are proteins; thus, when they are subjected to a high level of heat, salt concentrations, mechanical forces, organic solvents and concentrated acid or base solutions, they tend to denaturize.
 Sometimes, enzymes need the support of another molecule or an ion to have the specific function.
 Coenzymes and cofactors are such molecules.

 What is Cofactor?

-Cofactors are the assisting chemical species (a molecule or an ion), which are bound to enzymes in order to bring out the enzyme’s biological activity.
+Cofactors are the assisting chemical species (a molecule or an ion), which binds with enzymes in order to bring out the enzyme’s biological activity.
 Most of the enzymes need cofactors to exert their activity, whereas some enzymes may not need them.
-An enzyme without the cofactor is called an apoenzyme.
-When an apoenzyme is together with its cofactor, it is known as a holoenzyme.
-Some enzymes may associate with one cofactor while some may associate with several cofactors.
+An enzyme without the cofactor is an apoenzyme.
+When an apoenzyme is together with its cofactor, we call it as a holoenzyme.
+Further, some enzymes may associate with one cofactor while some may associate with several cofactors.

 - By binding to the substrate as to orient it properly for reaction

-• By electrostatically stabilizing or shielding negative charges
+- And, by electrostatically stabilizing or shielding negative charges

 - By facilitating oxidation, reduction reaction through reversible changes in the metal ions’ oxidation state

-What is the difference between Coenzyme and Cofactor?
+What is the Difference Between Coenzyme and Cofactor?